bvibber/OGVKit/README.md

 git submodule update --init
 ```

-Now build the frameworks!
+Now build the various low-level libraries!

 ```
 make
 ```

-There is a sample application, OgvDemo, which can be opened and built in Xcode.
+There are two directories with Xcode projects:

+* OgvKit -- static Cocoa Touch library that wraps the decoders with an Obj-C interface
-It plays a sample video streamed from Wikimedia Commons (currently without audio).
+* OgvDemo -- sample application using OgvKit to play videos from Wikimedia Commons (currently without audio)

+# Todo

+* replace custom buffer types with CMSampleBuffers for better interop?
+* drop-in video player class
+* better decoder class
+* add an encoder class!
+* Opus support
+* improve the demo app